PrincetonUniversity/gpu_programming_intro/02_cuda_toolkit/README.md

 drwxr-xr-x.
 2 root root   43 Aug 20 07:56 crt
 ```

+`nvcc` is the Nvidia CUDA Compiler.
 Note that `nvcc` is built on `llvm` as [described here](https://developer.nvidia.com/cuda-llvm-compiler).
 To learn more about an executable, use the help option.
 For instance: `nvcc --help`.

 Let's look at the libraries: